etranos/regional_trade_hyperlinks/paper/submission2/author_response.md

 **Also it would be useful to understand better the comparability between Pereira-Lopez et al (2020) & Jiang et al (2012) to this study and its accuracy metrics to support the argument that similar articles using different methods have higher error terms.**

 Both in Jiang et al., (2012) and in Pereira-Lopez et al., (2020) they measure the accuracy of their methods using the Weighted Absolute Percentage Errors (WAPEs).
 WAPEs express the absolute deviation in relation to the value of the true value of each Input-Output coefficient.
 In other words, it tells us the average error in percentage terms (Lamonica and Chelli, 2018; Pereira et al., 2020).
-We have included this in the results section in p. **ADD PAGE**, as suggested.
+We have included this in the results section in p.
+13, as suggested.

 ---

 **It would be useful to add some references in explaining where the accuracy metrics are lower such as the claim on tourism trade dependencies at the top of p.
 14. Similarly for real estate.**

 Here the point is that sectors that don't have many commercial links with other sectors are going to be always more difficult to predict than those that are buying and selling their products to other sectors more often.
-The results show a clear pattern of tradable sectors vs non-tradable sectors.
+The results show a clear pattern of tradable vs. non-tradable sectors.
 Overall, what can be seen in Figure 4 is that services that are conventionally labour-intense (s11, s12, s13, s14 and s15), and therefore they trade less intermediate inputs, show a lower Rsquared than some manufacturing sectors and construction (s6, s8 and s9 are always above the 80% Rsquared).

-Hence, we added the following paragraph in p. **ADD PAGE** which includes new references from the relevant literature to support our argument:
+Hence, we added the following paragraph in p.
+15 which includes new references from the relevant literature to support our argument:

-> In summary, our results show a clear pattern of tradable sectors vs non-tradable sectors.
+> In summary, our results show a clear pattern of tradable sectors vs. non-tradable sectors.
 Even though references such as Gervais and Jensen (2019) and Jensen and Kletzer (2005) challenge this conventional view of goods as tradable and services as non-tradable, in Gervais and Jensen (2019) analysis for the US they find that Manufacturing products are 75% tradable and 25% non-tradable (S3 to S8 sectors in our study), Recreation and Food services (the most comparable one to our Hospitality sector) is 86% non-tradable, and Real Estate and Leasing is 79% non tradable, among other results.

 ---